 2. Metal Roof

-The next option, metal roofs, perform well in winter.
+Metal roofs perform well in winter.
 Snow and ice slide off easily, reducing ice dams.
 They last 40 to 70 years and offer great insulation, making them ideal for snowy climates.
+The 30-35% increase in demand for metal roofing reflects its growing popularity among homeowners.

 3. Slate Roof